How to rent from a private landlord or letting agent

-What to ask before applying for a property
+What to ask before you rent

-Ask the landlord or letting agent about:
+Check with the landlord or letting agent:

-Viewing the property
+View the property

 Make sure that you view the property you want to rent before you pay a deposit or rent in advance.